Appendix B: Explanation of Specific Occupations

 **In lieu of the major contractor license, commercial glazier contractors in Connecticut require specialized flat glass contractor and journeyperson licenses.
 The contractor license applies for jobs involving panes of glass of 30 square feet or larger.

-***These states’ licenses are required only for the pipelayer contractor occupation.
-Otherwise, with the exception of Connecticut, all of the licenses in the table that apply in commercial or both settings are required for that occupation.
+*** These states’ licenses are required only for the pipelayer contractor occupation.
+All the other licenses in the table that apply in both settings or in commercial settings only—with the exception of Connecticut’s—are required for pipelayer contractors.

-****In addition to the contractor’s license, commercial door repair contractors in Louisiana require a door hardware certificate from the state fire marshal.
+****In addition to the contractor license, commercial door repair contractors in Louisiana require a door hardware certificate from the state fire marshal.

-*****In Massachusetts, residential cement finishing, insulation and painting contractors require only the home improvement contractor license.
+*****In Massachusetts, residential cement finishing and painting contractors require only the home improvement contractor license.
 Also, the home improvement and construction supervisor licenses do not apply to residential non-HVAC sheet metal contractors.
-Instead, these contractors must have the following two licenses, regardless of setting: unlimited sheet metal journeyperson and apprentice.
+Instead, these contractors must have the following two licenses, regardless of setting: restricted sheet metal journeyperson and apprentice.
 There is no minimum contract size.

 |Arizona||Commercial||Comfort heating, ventilating, evaporative cooling specialty commercial contractor||(Same)||$1,000|